London Array: History

+In January 2014, DONG sold half its stake to Quebec public pension plan manager Caisse de dépôt et placement du Québec ("La Caisse"), and in 2023 sold its remaining 25% share to Schroders Greencoat for £717 million (£4.56 m/MW).
+Following RWE's takeover of E.ON's power generation in an asset swap in 2019, RWE now owns the 30% stake previously belonging to E.ON.

-At the time of its construction it was the largest offshore wind farm in the world.
+At the time of its construction, it was the largest offshore wind farm in the world.

 Construction and commissioning

 Offshore work began in March 2011 with construction of the first foundation.

 Turbines were supplied by Siemens Wind Power.
 Their foundations were built by a joint-venture between Per Aarsleff and Bilfinger Berger Ingenieurbau GmbH.
 The same company supplied and installed the monopiles.
 Generators were installed by MPI and A2SEA, using an installation vessel TIV MPI Adventure and a jack-up barge Sea Worker.
 Two offshore substations were designed, fabricated and installed by Future Energy, a joint venture between Fabricom, Iemants and Geosea, while electrical systems and onshore substation work was undertaken by Siemens Transmission & Distribution.
 The subsea export cable was supplied by Nexans and array cables by JDR Cable Systems.
 The array cables and the export cables were installed by VSMC.

 The wind farm started producing electricity at the end of October 2012.
 All 175 turbines of phase 1 were confirmed fully operational on 8 April 2013, and the wind farm was formally inaugurated by the Prime minister David Cameron on 4 July 2013.
 In December 2015 it produced 369 GWh, a monthly capacity factor of 78.9%.
 It produced 2.5 TWh in 2015.
 During two days of January 2016, production varied from 3 MW to 619 MW.

 Its levelised cost has been estimated at £140/MWh.